 Equalities & Additional Intervention

 We believe that all children should be equally valued at our Academy.
 We will strive to eliminate prejudice and discrimination, and to develop an environment where all children can flourish and feel safe.
-We have a rage of agreed policies.
+We have a range of agreed policies.

 Harris Boys' Academy East Dulwich is committed to inclusion and part of the Academy’s strategic planning involves developing cultures, policies and practices that include all learners.
 We aim to engender a sense of community and belonging, and to offer new opportunities to learners who may have experienced previous difficulties.
 This does not mean that we will treat all learners in the same way, but that we will respond to learners in ways that take in to account their varied life experiences and needs.